 It's important for investors to weigh interest rate risk and credit risk when evaluating new corporate bond investments.

-Please note the eBay bonds information was taken before Covid-19 set in and represents what bond quotes look like in 'normal' times.
+Please note the eBay bonds information was taken before Covid-19 set in and represents what bond quotes typically look like in 'normal' times.
 For many corporate bonds, Covid-19 created historic bond price volatility that reduced the number of live quotes.
 Subsequent to the depths of the Covid-19 crisis in March 2020, the corporate bond market returned to a more normal situation, with the typical level of live corporate bond quotes.
 It is important, however, for investors to understand that, during extreme times such as the Covid-19 crisis, bond market liquidity can dry up quickly, and it can be difficult to buy and sell bonds at compelling prices.

 During parts of March and April 2020, there were often no live corporate bond quotes on the bid side.
 During this time, BondSavvy moved its recommendations to "hold" until corporate bond markets began to recover.
 Over time, we began moving recommendations back to 'buy' as bond market conditions improved and we evaluated how the issuers of our recommended bonds would weather the Covid-19 crisis.

 Most online brokerages differ from traditional brokerages, as traditional brokerages, such as Merrill Lynch and Morgan Stanley, often do not enable customers to see all of the bond price quotes provided by third-party dealers (aka "Street Inventory").
 They, instead, often only show customers corporate bonds their trading desks are quoting.
 As a result, these customers often see less bond inventory at worse prices since they do not enjoy the benefit of competitive bond price quotes.
+In addition, these full-service brokerages can charge fat financial advisor commissions or management fees, which eat away at investment returns.

 Pay the lowest bond trading fees

-If a Fidelity customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would mark up the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
+If a Fidelity.com customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would mark up the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
 Since bonds are quoted as a percentage of their face value, a bond price quote of 100.094 means the value of the bond is $1,000.94.
 With the $1 mark-up, the customer would pay $1,001.94 for each of the eBay bonds plus accrued interest from the last coupon payment date.

 These bond brokerage commissions are in sharp contrast to bond trading fees charged by traditional brokerages, which often charge a two-point markup for each bond.
-For example, that same bond quoted at 100.094 would be often be shown to a customer of a traditional brokerage at 102.094 -- a two-point markup.
+For example, that same bond quoted at 100.094 could be shown to a customer of a traditional brokerage at 102.094 -- a two-point markup.
 This bond brokerage commission is equivalent to $20 per bond, or 20x the amount charged on Fidelity.com and other online brokerages.
 These fees add up, as an investor would pay $2,000 to purchase a $100,000 face value bond portfolio and then another $2,000 if the investor elected to sell bonds before maturity.
 Depending on how long an investor owns a particular bond, these brokerage commissions could exceed bond fund management fees for a similarly sized portfolio.
 Minimizing transaction and management fees is a key advantage investors receive when they buy bonds online.

 Read our fixed income blog post to learn how an investor would have saved approximately $48,000 in financial advisor commissions if he were to buy bonds online rather than through a traditional brokerage.